openwallet-foundation-labs/vc-api/README.md

 - [Energy Web White Paper on Vision and Purpose](https://www.energyweb.org/reports/EWDOS-Vision-Purpose/)
 - [Energy Web  White Paper on Technology Detail](https://www.energyweb.org/wp-content/uploads/2020/06/EnergyWeb-EWDOS-PART2-TechnologyDetail-202006-vFinal.pdf)

-## Relationship to other EWF components

-### iam-client-lib
-[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the ssi-hub.
-It could be used as a client library to this wallet.

-### ssi-hub
-[ssi-hub](https://github.com/energywebfoundation/ssi-hub)'s persistence of issued credentials, requested credentials and DID relationships could be integrated with the code in this repository.

-### ew-did-registry
-[ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) Though some code should be integrated between ew-did-registry and this repository, it is currently useful to have the sample wallets in a separate application to avoid a circular dependency where `iam-client-lib` depends on `ssi/ew-did-registry` which depends on `iam-client-lib`.

-## Relevant SSI Ecosystem Entities
-### W3C Credentials Community Group
-The [W3C Credentials Community Group](https://w3c-ccg.github.io/) provides drafting and incubating Internet specifications for further standardization and prototyping and testing reference implementations.
-Several of these specifications are used to guide the development of the wallets in this repository.
-Though these specifications are not on the W3C standards track, adherance to them is valuable because:
-- It leverages the design and experience of a collaboration of experts in the SSI credentials ecosystem
-- It increases interoperability and the likelihood that apps/components could be swapped for other implementations

-#### Universal Wallet Interop Spec
-The [W3C Credentials Community Group](https://w3c-ccg.github.io/) [Universal Wallet Interop Specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/) provides a model for how wallet data could be made interoperable between other wallet implementations.

-### DIF Wallet Security Group
-The [DIF Wallet Secruity Group](https://identity.foundation/working-groups/wallet-security.html) is helping defined SSI wallet best practices.

 ## Connect with Energy Web
 - [Twitter](https://twitter.com/energywebx)